September 14th - October 1st, 2020

 Tuesday, September 22 – Wednesday, September 23 (B)

-Breakfast at the hotel and then we’ll join Tommy, an esteemed local guide, on his “Living Desert” tour for a full day tour.
+Breakfast at the hotel and then we’ll join Tommy, an esteemed local guide, on his “Living Desert” tour for a full day.
 Tommy has put together a memorable 4×4 trip through the dune area just outside Swakopmund.
 Discover the life of this desolate landscape—the search is on for desert creatures such as the Namaqua chameleon and Peringuey’s adder!
 Learn of the plants and minerals that make up the “Living Desert.”
 Endless photographic opportunities on this excursion!
 It was one of Tanya’s favorite things on her scouting trip.
 Dinner on own.
 Overnight Strand Hotel Swakopmund

 Thursday, September 24 (B, L, D)